Signal Processing Platform

 Section 2 of 5 Video · 18 min ~45 min total with lab Jupyter Notebook included

 Before we can describe what a digital filter does, we need two transforms.
 The Fourier transform decomposes a signal into frequency components.
-The Z transform generalizes this to discrete-time systems — it maps filter coefficients directly to frequency-domain behavior, connecting the numbers you write in C to the response you hear on the RadioSonic board.
+The Z transform generalizes this to discrete-time systems, mapping filter coefficients directly to frequency-domain behavior, connecting the numbers you write in C to the response you hear on the RadioSonic board.

 This lesson focuses on building intuition, not re-deriving the mathematics.
 By the end you should be able to look at a pole-zero plot and make a reasonable prediction about a filter's frequency response before running a single line of code.